What is PrEP?

 Do I need PEP if I’ve missed a dose of PrEP?

 Taking PrEP offers excellent protection against HIV, but it needs to be taken as prescribed.
 If you have missed doses you may need PEP.
+The advice about when PEP might be needed also depends on whether you are taking daily PrEP or event based PrEP.

 Daily PrEP:

-• If you are using daily PrEP for anal sex only, you will need to take PEP if you have taken less than 4 doses of PrEP in the last 7 days.
+- If you are using daily PrEP for anal sex only, you will need to take PEP if you have taken less than 4 doses of PrEP in the last 7 days.

-• If you are using daily PrEP for vaginal or frontal sex, you will need to take PEP if more than 48 hours have passed since your last PrEP dose, or you have taken fewer than 6 doses in the last 7 days.
+- If you are using daily PrEP for vaginal or frontal sex, you will need to take PEP if more than 48 hours have passed since your last PrEP dose, or you have taken fewer than 6 doses in the last 7 days.

 Event-based PrEP:

-• You may need PEP if you haven’t taken event-based PrEP exactly as prescribed (2-1-1 dosing).
+- You may need PEP if you haven’t taken event-based PrEP exactly as prescribed (2-1-1 dosing).

 How often do I need to come into clinic if I take PrEP?

-• We will see you every 3 months for sexual health screening and review.
+When you first start PrEP we will see you every 3 months for sexual health screening and review, and to complete vaccinations or other treatment as needed.
 We will also conduct kidney function tests annually (or every 6 months if needed).

-• We will see you in clinic every 6 months for a review, a sexual health screen, and kidney function tests (if needed).
+We will see you in clinic every 6 months for a review, a sexual health screen, and kidney function tests (if needed).
 At 3 and 9 months we will send you a home STI testing kit to complete and send back to us.
-Your results will be uploaded to the PrEP emerge app for easy access.
+Your results will be uploaded to the PrEP Emerge app for easy access.
 If you would like this option but prefer to attend for sexual health screening you can book into one of our ‘quick check’ clinic sessions.

 What should I do if I run out of PrEP?